Captain Beatty quotes help you understand the theme of censorship.

 Meaning: Captain Beatty’s quote reflects the attitude of many in society, who believe their actions have no consequences and are somehow exempt from responsibility.

-He is warning Montag that no one is immune from suffering the consequences of their actions and that it’s important to understand this before it is too late.
+He warns Montag that no one is immune to suffering the consequences of their actions and that it’s important to understand this before it is too late.

 20. “What is it about fire that’s so lovely?
 No matter what age we are, what draws us to it?…The thing man wanted to invent, but never did…If you let it go on, it’d burn our lifetimes out.
 What is fire?
 It is a mystery.
 Scientists give us gobbledygook about friction and molecules.
 But they don’t really know.
 Its real beauty is that it destroys responsibility and consequences.”